wecodemore/wp-composer-config/README.md

 is made available as `getenv()`, `$_ENV` and `$_SERVER` variable afterwards.
 This config generator fetches a maintained list of configurable WordPress constants (like DB credentials) and builds a `wp-config.php` file in the WordPress root directory.
-This does not make increase security, but it helps preventing that you push sensitive information to a version controled repository.
+This does not make increase security, but it helps preventing that you push sensitive information to a version controlled repository.
 It also makes it easier to maintain different environments like development, staging and production.